NEW: A high avalanche warning was in effect

 The incident occurred in British Columbia

-A 38-year-old skier died after being caught in an avalanche in Canada's Glacier National Park, the Royal Canadian Mounted Police said.
+A skier died in an avalanche in the province of British Columbia, the Royal Canadian Mounted Police said Friday.

 The victim, 30-year-old Duncan MacKenzie, lived in the Whistler / Pemberton area, according to a police news release.